nicklafferty/craftycody/content/crafts/diy-more-doors-for-the-ikea-kallax.md

 ### Cut list

 We're going to be using a little less wood here than my last IKEA project.
 The vertical pieces will be 24-inches like before, but the horizontal pieces will be 27.5-inches.
+I bought three 6-foot pieces of lumber and one 4-foot piece to accommodate all the cuts.

+**1x3s:**
+24-in (x4)
+27\.5-in (x4)

 ### Cutting